-As at June 30, 2015, June 30, 2014 and July 1, 2013, the Fund has measured uncertain tax liabilities and related interest and penalties with respect to foreign capital gains taxes at nil.
-While this represents the management's best estimate, the estimated value could differ significantly from the amount ultimately payable.
+As at June 30, 2016 and 2015, the Fund has measured uncertain tax liabilities and related interest and penalties with respect to foreign capital gains taxes as nil.
+While this represents the Manager's best estimate, the estimated value could differ significantly from the amount ultimately payable.